tiandavid/Cyprindon_WGS_project/README.md

 PRSB:

-The scripts directory contains scripts for WGS processing.
+The scripts directory contains scripts for WGS processing and analyses.

 The plots directory contains scripts for plotting analyses in R.